 Employees in classifications that are to be red circled will be frozen at their current salary until the salary of the pay range to which they are assigned equals or exceeds their rate of pay.
-Employees with ten years of service, whose classification has been red circled, shall receive one half of the across the board increase granted to employees on the Unilateral Pay Plan until the salary of the pay range to which they are assigned equals or exceeds their rate of pay.
+Employees, whose classification has been red circled, shall receive one half of the across the board increase granted to employees until the salary of the pay range to which they are assigned equals or exceeds their rate of pay.